-Residual Ris ISK RISK (P X I) RESIDUAL ACTION 13Personal protective equipmentSpread of droplet infection through coughing, sneezing when in close contact.Workers older than 60 years and 2 5 10 Accept the risk 13Spread of droplet infection in fleet vehicles & driven machinery.
-Rotation of operators no 1 operator allocated to plant /fleet for entire project Lack of awareness amongst operators.
-Failure to disinfect construction vehiclesOperators allowing others inside operator cabs that are designed for one person may increase the risk of contaminated surfaces due to failure to disinfect.81080Updated policy, method statements and HIRA; Proper induction of operators, toolbox talks and relevant DSTIs; Implementation and maintenance of disinfecting programme for construction vehicles and mobile plant.PC 5 6 30 Manage the risk 14 Consequence management Non compliance issues not promptly addressed.
-All workers, suppliers, contractors; Workers and workers with compromised health/immune condition statistically has a low chance to recover.
+Raw Risk Residual Risk ITEM HAZARD /ISSUE RISK/ISSUE LIKELI- HOOD (P) IMPACT (I) RISK (P X I) ACTION REQUIRED RESPONSIBLE LIKELI- HOOD (P) IMPACT (I) RISK (P X I) RESIDUAL ACTION 1: coughing, sneezing when in close Workers older than 60 years and workers with compromised health/immune condition statistically has a low chance to recover.
 Transmission to others and family.
+10 10 100 Update the policy, method statements and HIRA for PPE.
+No employee and or visitor will be allowed on site without a face mask.
+N95 masks only for medical or high risk workers.
+Adequate training must be provided in the correct use and disposable of these masks.
+Cloth masks must washed and ironed daily.
+Face shields protect mouth, nose and eyes.
+Daily cleaning of face shields No sharing of PPE will be permitted.
+Adequate supervision, inclusion induction, policy, method statements and HIRAs.
+Covid PPE does not replace conventional PPE as per Construction activity HIRA.
+PC 2 5 10 Accept the risk 1: Construction vehicle plant Fleet vehicles Rotation of operators- no 1 operator allocated to plant /fleet for entire project duration.
+Lack of awareness amongst operators.
+Operators allowing others inside operator cabs that are designed for one person may increase the risk of contamination and infection.
+Contaminated surfaces due to failure to disinfect.
+8 10 80 Updated policy, method statements and HIRA; Proper induction of operators, toolbox talks and relevant DSTIs; Implementation and maintenance of disinfecting programme for construction vehicles and mobile plant; Operators to also wear prescribed PPE at all times; Supervision to monitor and control; PC 5 6 30 Manage the risk 1 Consequence management Non compliance issues not promptly All workers, suppliers, contractors; Workers older than 60 years and workers with compromised health/immune condition statistically has a low chance to recover.
+Transmission to others and family.
 7 10 70 Revision of policy, method statements and HIRA.
-PC must ensure that workers are updated daily with all the relevant COVID-19 information through DSTIS/Toolbox talks, notices etc PC must ensure that site is updated daily with all the relevant COVID-19 PC 2 5 10 Accept the risk LEGEND Eliminate Risk (> 50) Mitigate Risk (31 - 50) Mitigate risk (31 - 50) Mitigate risk (11 Maaged 1 - 30) Accept risk (< 11) ,
+PC must ensure that workers are updated daily with all the relevant COVID-19 information through DSTIS/Toolbox talks, notices etc PC must ensure that site is updated daily with all the relevant COVID-19 information.
+Workers should be updated with new information daily.
+PC must ensure that company disciplinary procedures are in place.
+All employees should have knowledge of the company disciplinary procedures.
+Work stoppage/site closure where non compliance exists.
+PC 2 5 10 Accept the risk · · · · · · · · · · · · · · · · · · · LEGEND Eliminate Risk (> 50) Mitigate Risk (31 - 50) Manage/Deflect Risk (11 - 30) Accept risk (< 11)